 Option: Offer to manage the recycling, composting and trash stations.

-Option: Offer to write a "(company name here) Earth News" or "Green Tweaks" newsletter that can posted on Facebook, social media and added to a company email newsletter.
+Option: Offer to write a "(company name here) Earth News" or "Green Tweaks" newsletter that can posted on Facebook, social media, website and included in a company email newsletter.
 Also, offer to print the "Earth News" as a sign to put on bulletin boards and near the recycle, compost and trash bins.
 Earth News will be good PR for the company.
 Offer to post the newsletter on the business's and/or your Facebook wall.

 Option: Offer to meet regularly with the manager to report your progress on ongoing assignments and projects, and to consider new sustainability projects.